Nanya Aku-Ki Sanders – NAS, Houston, Texas

 The Springs of Life

-Bindu specializes in painting, photography and gourd craft.
-She enjoys using bright colors and symmetry to create designs that are vibrant and rich in ornamental detail, drawing inspiration from nature, wildlife, and indigenous art from around the world.
-“The Springs of Life,” captures the emerald-blue waters of Jacob’s Well, and the perennial, life-giving springs that nourish it.
+Bindu specializes in painting, photography, and gourd craft.
+She enjoys using bright colors and symmetry to create vibrant and rich designs in ornamental detail, drawing inspiration from nature, wildlife, and indigenous art from around the world.
+“The Springs of Life,” captures the emerald-blue waters of Jacob’s Well and the perennial, life-giving springs that nourish it.
 Wave-like dotted lines depict underground aquifers that replenish the spring, drawing inspiration from the art of indigenous cultures.
-Water here sustains a broad spectrum of life forms, (such as the Black-capped Vireo, Fern Bank salamander, and Guadalupe bass), and creates a migration passage for the Monarch butterfly.
+The water here sustains a broad spectrum of life forms, (such as the Black-capped Vireo, Fern Bank salamander, and Guadalupe bass), and creates a migration passage for the Monarch butterfly.
 These species are cradled in raindrop-shaped patterns symbolizing a healthy, rejuvenating water cycle.
-The border depicts humans, including organizations like the Wimberley Watershed Association, as the stewards of conservation.
+The border depicts humans, including organizations like the Wimberley Watershed Association, as conservation stewards.

 David Wagner, Santa Fe, New Mexico